preciofishbone/OmniaDocs/document-management/author/read-understood/index.rst

 2. Select "Read Receipt status".
 3. Select the edition to check.

-A list of those that has received a notification with read receipt request is now displayed, there e-mail address and the status are shown, read or not.
+A list of those that has received a notification with read receipt request is now displayed, there e-mail address and the status are shown.
 It can look like this:

 .. image:: read-receipt-status.png